 When will OCLC release more info?

 This is a multi-year project that will be rolled out in phases allowing sufficient time for libraries to migrate.
 Libraries can choose to migrate to Tipasa at a point when their functionality needs are best met.
-We don't have an exact timeline, but we will update the community with dates and details as they become available.
+There is a Roadmap and Research Topics document on the ILLiad to Tipasa community center that provides additional information about timeline and features.
+We will continue to update the community with dates and details as they become available.

 What is the long-term support plan for ILLiad?